pahaul/pahaul.github.io/README.md

 Format validation tools such as Pydantic greatly improve stability.

 **Specialized Agents**
-Models like Qwen2.5-VL show potential in image handling and format conversion.
+Models, such as Qwen2.5-VL, show potential in specific areas, including image processing and format conversion.

 **Better Accessibility**
 There is a strong need for graphical interfaces so that researchers can use LLM workflows without deep technical knowledge.

 ## TL;DR
-- LLMs show potential for certain tasks in the Digital Humanities
+LLMs show potential for certain tasks in the Digital Humanities.
--  Under realistic conditions, however, they remain unreliable, inconsistent, and inefficient.
-Classical tools continue to be indispensable.
+Under realistic conditions, however, they remain unreliable, inconsistent, and inefficient; classical tools continue to be indispensable.
-- LLMs become most useful when combined with structured tools and clearly defined output formats (e.g., Pydantic).
+LLMs are most effective when combined with structured tools and clearly defined output formats (e.g., Pydantic).